Menu

 Will I be able to find competitive quotes as an NHS dental professional?

-For public sector dentists, premiums can tailor around the NHS sick pay scheme.
+For public sector dentists, premiums can be tailored around the NHS sick pay scheme.
 Typically, this will reduce premiums to less than for a comparable dental professional working in the private sector.

 As mentioned in the article, public sector dental employees who have worked more than five years in the organisation will be covered to a varying level for up to one year if they cannot undertake their job.